Support at Home

 For more details, visit the Support at Home Service List.

-How are Assistive Technology & Home Modifications changing under Support at Home ?
+How do I access Assistive Technology & Home Modifications under Support at Home ?

-The government has introduced three funding tiers (Low $500, Medium $2,000 & High $15,000) to ensure clients receive the right level of support, with an official Assistive Technology and Home Modifications List outlining approved equipment and modifications.
-This change aims to provide faster access, greater clarity, and more tailored solutions to help people live safely and independently at home.
+Support at Home offers three funding tiers (Low $500, Medium $2,000 & High $15,000) to ensure clients receive the right level of support, with an official Assistive Technology and Home Modifications List outlining approved equipment and modifications.
+The aim is to provide faster access, greater clarity, and more tailored solutions to help people live safely and independently at home.

 If you are eligible for the AT-HM Scheme, after your aged care assessment, you can access up to $15,000 for home modifications and $15,000 (or more with evidence) for assistive technology.